Best Bluetooth Speakers Under $50 in 2026: 6 Picks

 #JBL GO 3: Best for Portability

 At 7.5 oz, the JBL GO 3 is smaller than most smartphones.
-We clipped it to a backpack strap during a 6-mile hike and forgot it was there.
+Clipped to a backpack strap on a long hike, it’s light enough to forget it’s there.

 Vocals were clear and there was enough bass for podcasts and acoustic music.
 The 5-hour battery is the trade-off.
 It dies closer to 4 hours at higher volumes.

-JBL’s GO 3 support page confirms IP67 water and dust resistance.
-We rinsed ours under a faucet after the hike with no issues.
+JBL’s GO 3 support page confirms IP67 water and dust resistance, so a quick rinse under a faucet is no problem.
 If you’re having trouble pairing with your iPhone, our guide on how to connect JBL speakers to iPhone walks through every step.

 Pros: Ultra-compact, IP67 rated, surprisingly clear mids, clip-on loop